pnp/blog/content/post/init-api-permissions-for-your-spfx-projects-without-deploying.md

 2. The following Azure AD role at least
     -   Application Administrator
 ## With Graph API
-First, we\'re going to play with Graph API through the [Microsoft Graph Toolkit](https://docs.microsoft.com/fr-fr/graph/toolkit/overview).
+First, we're going to play with Graph API through the [Microsoft Graph Toolkit](https://docs.microsoft.com/fr-fr/graph/toolkit/overview).
 ### Prepare your sample

-Init a SPFx project (WebPart one with React, let\'s call it *HelloApi*), then add the Microsoft Graph Toolkit by executing `npm i @microsoft/mgt @microsoft/mgt-react` from the project\'s root path.
+Init a SPFx project (WebPart one with React, let's call it *HelloApi*), then add the Microsoft Graph Toolkit by executing `npm i @microsoft/mgt @microsoft/mgt-react` from the project's root path.
-Once done, open your main component file (let\'s say here **HelloApi.tsx**) and add the `PeoplePicker` component like this:
+Once done, open your main component file (let's say here **HelloApi.tsx**) and add the `PeoplePicker` component like this:
 ``` {.lia-code-sample .language-javascript}
 import * as React from 'react';